Shenurovo

 Shenurovo (Шенурово) is a rural locality (a village) in Kubenskoye Rural Settlement, Kharovsky District, Vologda Oblast, Russia.
-The population was 16 as of 2002.
+The population was 16 as of 2002, however the population has been estimated to have significantly increased over the 2005 to 2007 period.

 Geography

 Shenurovo is located 28 km northwest of Kharovsk (the district's administrative centre) by road.
 Nizhne-Kubensky is the nearest rural locality.